mladenpopovic808/RemoteMachines/README.md

-Application is a Spring Boot-based project designed to manage users and their roles.
-It provides functionalities such as user registration, role assignment, and user authentication.
-The application leverages various Spring Boot modules and integrates with several external libraries and tools to provide a comprehensive solution for user management.
+The Vacuum Cleaner Management Application is a Spring Boot-based project designed to manage vacuum cleaners.
+It provides functionalities such as adding, creating, and starting vacuum cleaners.
+The application also uses a scheduler to automate the starting of vacuum cleaners at specified times.

 ## Features
 - User registration and management